Unit 4 - Practice Quiz

 Analysis of truss by method of joint Easy

-B. An arrow pointing towards the joint
+A. An arrow pointing away from the joint

-C. No arrow is used
+B. No arrow is used

-D. An arrow pointing away from the joint
+C. An arrow pointing towards the joint

 21 An ideal truss is defined by several assumptions.
 Which of the following is NOT an assumption made in the ideal truss analysis?